Office of the President » Strategic Plan » Comprehensive Plan

 IV.
 Revised Mission Statements

-To further distinguish these functions, the Steering Committee recommended two mission statements—a new mission statement for the U T System and a mission statement for the System Administration, which President DiPietro developed soon after taking office in 2011.
+To further distinguish these functions, the Steering Committee recommended two mission statements—one for the UT System and one for the System Administration, which President DiPietro developed soon after taking office in 2011.
 Chancellors, with input from the Steering Committee, developed a new UT System Mission Statement.

 a.
 University of Tennessee System Mission Statement